unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

 6. Disconnect the USB cord from the keyboard USB port on the Micro Journal.

 That's it.
 When you start up the Micro Journal, you should have your key assignments that you changed.

+### Powering Off

+Pressing LOWER + POWER key for 3 seconds will turn off the raspberry pi.
+Then turn off the switch at the back in order to turn off the display.

 # Credit